 King County, WA

-has several options for recycling your Christmas tree.
+has several options for recycling your Christmas tree and Christmas lights.
 By recycling your Christmas tree, you'll give it a new life as wood chips or

 compost!
 And, you'll help reduce greenhouse gas emissions that contribute to

 your tree on the curb for collection with your regular yard